Synerise/ios-sdk/README.md

 ## SyneriseSDK delegate

-You can specify your custom action when user clicks on simple push, banner or walkthrough.
+You can specify your custom action when a user clicks on simple push, banner or walkthrough.
 SyneriseSDK implements two main actions that user may invoke - open URL and Deeplink.

 There is one more method when SyneriseSDK needs re-registration for push notifications.